American Biographical Institute

-The American Biographical Institute (ABI) was a paid-inclusion vanity award publisher based in Raleigh, North Carolina which had been publishing biographical reference directories since 1967.
-It generated revenue from sales of valueless certificates and books to those listed.
+The American Biographical Institute (ABI) was a paid-inclusion vanity award publisher based in Raleigh, North Carolina which published biographical reference directories, beginning in 1967.
 Each year the company awarded hundreds of "Man of the Year" or "Woman of the Year" awards at between $195 and $295 each.
+It generated revenue from sales of certificates and books to those listed.

 Its awards were frequently denounced as scams by politicians, journalists, and others.
-The Government of Western Australia's ScamNet service considers the American Biographical Institute to be a scam vanity publisher "who appeals to people who want a plaque on their wall or see their name in a book, even if the honour has no real credibility—in effect, they have purchased the honour."
+The Government of Western Australia's ScamNet service considered the American Biographical Institute to be a scam vanity publisher "who appeals to people who want a plaque on their wall or see their name in a book, even if the honour has no real credibility—in effect, they have purchased the honour."

 The company went bankrupt in 2012.